ke2hni/dvswitch-fixes/README.md

 ## 📥 Installation

 You can follow the following instructions, but if you know what you're doing, I suggest manually backing up each file and then replacing it with the patched file - Don't forget to make sure the replacement file has the same permissons as the original file.
 After replacing the files I suggest a reboot.
+DON'T forget to replace the required information int the ".ini" files if you replace your old ones.

 Clone the repository and enter its directory: